kelvn-dev/documentation-hub/interview-preparation/k8s.md

 ### LoadBalancer

+It extends the functionality of NodePort by providing external load balancer that routes traffic to the service.
 LoadBalancer functionality only works on supported cloud platforms.
 In environments like VirtualBox or local setups, setting the service type to LoadBalancer will default to NodePort behavior

 ## Ingress